kasper-piskorski/docs/pages/documentation/5-migration/SQL-migration.md

 ---
-title: SQL Migration to MindmapsDB
+title: SQL Migration to Grakn
 keywords: setup, getting started
 last_updated: August 10, 2016
 tags: [migration]
-summary: "This document will teach you how to migrate SQL data into a MindmapsDB graph."
+summary: "This document will teach you how to migrate SQL data into a Grakn graph."
 sidebar: documentation_sidebar
 permalink: /documentation/migration/SQL-migration.html
 folder: documentation